quauab/PathValidator/README.md

 <h2>Motivation</h2>
 Inspired by previous projects that required file or directory verification.
 Uploaded to Github as reference or possible Java library for others.

+<h2>Notes</h2>
+The PathValidator methods will throw a NullPointerException if the String argument is null or empty.